 'I know I'm going to die,' says Union County man moments after storm flips mobile home

-'I know I'm going to die,' says Union County man moments after s - WECT TV6-WECT.com:News, weather & sports Wilmington, NC The Union County Sheriff's Office said one person is dead after severe storms ripped through the Upstate on Monday.
+'I know I'm going to die,' says Union County man moments after s - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen The Union County Sheriff's Office said one person is dead after severe storms ripped through the Upstate on Monday.
 A fatality was reported after a mobile home flipped on Eaves Road near Whitmire Highway around 3:30 p.m.
 Sheriff David Taylor said a coroner was dispatched to the scene.

 Add your comments below